 “They want you to scare you into believing that Tor doesn’t work because, in fact, it does work.
 And it is a problem for them.”

-In response to these sorts of concerns, which were quite prevalent in 2014, Jacob Appelbaum and Roger Dingledine from the Tor Project, a free and open-source software that has been linked to the anonymous purchase of cryptocurrencies, decided to dispel some myths at their recent State of the Onion talk at this year’s Chaos Communication Congress, an annual four-day conference “on technology, society and utopia,” sponsored by the association claiming to be Europe’s largest community of hackers, the Chaos Computer Club.
+In response to these sorts of concerns, which were quite prevalent in 2014, Jacob Appelbaum and Roger Dingledine from the Tor Project, a free and open-source software that has been linked to the anonymous buying of cryptocurrencies, decided to dispel some myths at their recent State of the Onion talk at this year’s Chaos Communication Congress, an annual four-day conference “on technology, society and utopia,” sponsored by the association claiming to be Europe’s largest community of hackers, the Chaos Computer Club.

 How Silk Road 2.0 was shut down